 Data such as boundary lines, trails, flood zones, and topographic contours can be laid on top of the drone imagery for mapping.
 Informative manufactured housing community data about utilities, damage, repair, and maintenance also be collected and plotted.

 Photogrammetric software is available for drone mapping, such as Pix4D, DroneDeploy.
 Each software has its pros and cons, but all generate more than just imagery.
 A standard DJI drone and camera alone can create 3D meshes, digital elevation models, and measure plant health (via VARI algorithm).
-The data outputs can be used to generate topographic contours, identify troubled areas in agricultural fields, or even help determine the best location to build a home or cabin.
+The data outputs can be used to generate topographic contours, identify troubled areas in agricultural fields, or even help determine the best location to build.

 A small, helpful practice is adding the property boundaries and descriptive text on the drone photos.
 Software such as Photoshop or GIMP can aid with editing the raster photos themselves and adding vector boundaries and text.